Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Why Measure Core Web Vitals Without Google Analytics?

-• Privacy compliance: GA4 collects substantial user data, triggers cookie consent requirements in the EU, and has been declared illegal in several European countries.
+• Privacy compliance: GA4 collects substantial user data, triggers cookie consent requirements across the EU, and has been declared non-compliant with GDPR by data protection authorities in multiple European countries.

-• GA isn’t built for CWV: Google Analytics reports CWV data through the web-vitals JavaScript library, but it samples data and doesn’t provide the granular diagnostics you need to actually fix problems.
+• GA isn’t built for CWV: Google Analytics reports CWV data through the web-vitals JavaScript library, but it samples data and doesn’t give you the diagnostic specificity to actually fix anything.
+Knowing your LCP “needs improvement” in GA is very different from knowing which element is your LCP and why it’s loading late.

 If you’re already running a privacy-first analytics setup, you’re ahead of the curve.
-You just need the right performance monitoring stack alongside it.
+You just need the right performance monitoring tools alongside it.

 Free Tools to Measure Core Web Vitals Without Google Analytics